Managing Gifted People

 2. Tackle the Pitfalls of Giftedness

-Your gifted team member may be bullied by people who don't understand him, or he may intimidate people who can't keep up with him.
-You can help him to see how other people might perceive his behavior as critical, condescending or arrogant.
+Your gifted team member may be bullied by people who don't understand them, or they may intimidate people who can't keep up with them.
+You can help them to see how other people might perceive their behavior as critical, condescending or arrogant.

-Encourage him to engage with colleagues using small talk, and offer him coaching on how to be a team player.
-He could work on improving his communication skills to listen, to respond, and to question better, and not to "talk down" to people, for example.
+Encourage them to engage with colleagues using small talk, and offer them coaching on how to be a team player.
+They could work on improving their communication skills to listen, to respond, and to question better, and not to "talk down" to people, for example.

-Help him to manage distractions and workloads, as gifted people can be prone to experiencing stress and burnout.
+Help them to manage distractions and workloads, as gifted people can be prone to experiencing stress and burnout.

 3. Set Challenging Tasks and Projects

-Give her tasks that are stretching, interesting and challenging.
-Gifted people tend to have low boredom thresholds, so she is unlikely to enjoy or engage with routine or repetitive jobs.
-Assign tasks that play to and develop her strengths.
-Get her to perform a Personal SWOT Analysis to better understand her strengths.
+Give them tasks that are stretching, interesting and challenging.
+Gifted people tend to have low boredom thresholds, so they are unlikely to enjoy or engage with routine or repetitive jobs.
+Assign tasks that play to and develop their strengths.
+Get them to perform a Personal SWOT Analysis to better understand their strengths.